Search

 HCC is governed by a community based Board of Directors that consists of voluntary non-compensated community members that donate their time and effort to ensure the HCC Mission and Values are followed.
 HCC formed its first Board of Directors in 1995.
 Some of those members included Lawrence Burt, Chris McGuigan and Cheryl Nebedum.

 During this time, Child and Family Services was contracted to provide out-patient mental health services on site.
-The after- hours nurse triage was also established at this time.
+An on-site DHS worker was added, and the after- hours nurse triage was also established at this time.

 1994